NotNotWrongUsually/PSApi/README.md

 Please note that parameters will always be strings when they arrive at your function.
 In most cases PowerShell's type coercion will make sure things are fine.
 Ambiguity can occur in certain cases, usually involving constructors for .NET objects (consider supplying the parameters "100", "100" to a class that has overloads for both `<string>`, `<int>` and `<string>`, `<string>`).
 If you run into bugs with this make sure you specify type for the parameters in your function and you should be fine.

 When a function has been published, changes to it in your local shell will not propagate to the published one, since it is running in a separate runspace.
 Either unpublish/republish the function, or run `Publish-Command` for it again, including the `-Force` switch (this is essentially the same us unpublish/republish).

+If an exception is raised during execution of a published command a custom HTTP 500 page will be returned.
+By default this is HTML, but this behaviour can be overridden with the switch parameter `-JSONErrorMode`.

 ## Running without Administrator/Root
 On Windows, Administrator rights are needed to create an http listener.
 On Linux superuser rights are needed to listen to anything below port 1024.